CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     1. There is another picture inside `J`'s directory.
     2. `J`'s login password is stored in the fake picture.

-    Based on the above, and the fact that the next question is related to **steganography**, we can check if these two "fake" photos are hiding something.
-We can do that with `binwalk`:
+    Based on the above, and the fact that the next question is related to **steganography**, we probably have to check if these two photos are hiding something.
+Steganography is Greek for *hidden writing*, and is, in simple terms, the practice of hiding something inside of something else.
+We can use [**binwalk**](https://www.kali.org/tools/binwalk/), a tool for **searching images for embedded files** and executable code, to see if something is hidden inside the images:

     ![binwalk](binwalk.png)

-    Apparently, the zip file was embedded in the `cutie.png` file!
-This question provides the hint: *Mr.John*, which points in using `john`, so let's try that.
-We need to first convert the file to a suitable format for `john` and then just pass it over:
+    Apparently, the zip file is embedded in the `cutie.png` file!
+The question provides the hint: "*Mr.John*", suggesting to use **John The Ripper**, so let's try that.
+We need to first convert the file to a suitable format for **john**, and then just pass it over to him:

     ![zip2john](zip2john.jpg)